Exabyte-io/documentation/docs/tutorials/cli-job.md

 In addition if you would like to set up your environment in the terminal window to access some of our resources you can see detailed information [here](../cli/modules-environment.md)

-To use the terminal interface, click on the right sidebar which is obtained by clicking on your username in the upper-right corner of the home page.
-One of the options in this side bar is "Terminal".
+To use the terminal interface, click on the right sidebar which is obtained by clicking on your username in the upper-right corner of the home page and choosing "Terminal".

 <img data-gifffer="/images/LoadTerminal.gif"/>